 - Salt and pepper , to taste

 - 1/4 cup distilled white vinegar or white wine vinegar – Heinz has a gluten-free variety. more or less to your personal tastes

 - 1 TSP to 2 TBSP EXTRA HOT chili pepper powder [See note 1], more or less to your desired heat level

 - 1 piece fresh ginger , about 2 inches, peeled and sliced

 - 1 teaspoon sweet paprika

-- Place cubed chicken pieces into a glass bowl or zip top bag and set aside.
+- Place cubed or thinly sliced chicken pieces into a glass bowl or zip top bag and set aside.

-- Pour the vinegar-spice mixture over the chicken and toss well to evenly coat all the chicken pieces.
+- Pour the marinade mixture over the chicken and toss well to evenly coat all the chicken pieces.
 Let the chicken marinate in the refrigerator for at least 30 minutes or up to 6 hours.
 [See Note 2]

-- In a large and deep skillet/wok heat the oil over medium heat.
+- In a large and deep skillet or wok heat the oil over medium heat.
 Add the marinated chicken and cook for 4-5 minutes.
 Stirring often.